HectorMenezes/satshack/README.md

 # Use case
 Suppose Alice and Bob want to bet on something, and they choose _something_ or _someone_ to be their Escrow.
-They'll use nostr to communicate and the bet will be settled in the Liquid network via a simplicity contract that handled the `lBTC`.
+They'll use nostr to communicate and the bet will be settled in the Liquid network via a simplicity contract.

 # Sequence Diagram